uselagoon/lagoon/docs/logging/kibana-examples.md

 ### Specific errors in logs

-Want to see how many 500 Internal Server errors you've had in your Nginx container?
+Want to see how many 500 Internal Server errors you've had in your NGINX container?
 You can do that by changing the search query.
 If you search:

 `kubernetes.container_name: "nginx" AND message: "500"`

-That will only display 500 error messages in the Nginx container.
+That will only display 500 error messages in the NGINX container.
 You can search for any error message in any container that you would like!

 ## Visualization